-Of course, the marginal productivity interpretation of (6), as generalized in (20), still holds as well.
+Of course, the marginal productivity interpretation of (6), as generalized in (20), still holds, as well.
 This interpretation, it will be recalled, is the addition to output from adding a worker of $\mu(p)$ to the appropriate task while reassigning other workers to maintain the given assignment proportions.
 The marginal productivity interpretation of (25), just discussed, considers the addition to output without reassigning other workers.
 These two assignments yield equal results at the optimum, by the envelope theorem.

-D. Comparative Statics in the Cobb-Douglas Case
+5.4 Comparative Statics in the Cobb-Douglas Case

-Consider the case $h(\varphi) = \varphi^{\eta}$ , where $\eta$ , the elasticity of effective labor with respect to natural units, is constant.
-This can be considered a Cobb-Douglas production function, with unitary elasticity of substitution between labor on tasks and a task-specific factor.
+Consider the case $h(\varphi) = \varphi^{\eta}$, where η , the elasticity of effective labor with respect to natural units, is constant.
+This can be considered a Cobb-Douglas production function, with unitary elasticity of substitution between labor on task and a task-specific factor.

-Explicit solutions can be found in this case (see the Appendix).
-From these solutions immediately follow the comparative statics with respect to technology.
+Explicit solutions can be found in this case.
+(See Appendix).
+From these immediately follow the comparative statics with respect to technology:

-PROPOSITION 9.
-In the Cobb-Douglas case, any change in the productivity function $\beta(\cdot)$ that raises (reduces) output (i) raises (reduces) the wage paid at any quantile and (ii) widens (narrows) the wage gap between any two quantiles.
+Proposition 9 In the Cobb-Douglas case, any change in the productivity function $\beta(\cdot)$ that raises (reduces) output: (i) raises (reduces) the wage paid at any quantile; and (ii) widens (narrows) the wage gap between any two quantiles.

 Let us compare these results with the fixed proportions case.
-As discussed in Section IVA, if technical progress is concentrated in the lowskilled jobs, flattening $\beta(\cdot)$ , w(0) is reduced under fixed proportions.
-But under constant elasticity, part i of proposition 9 states that technical progress must raise all wages, including w(0).
-Here there is no such thing as technical progress that is so biased against any skill group that it can reduce its wages.
-This is similar to the classic result for the Cobb-Douglas production function in nonassignment models.
+As discussed in Section 4.1, if technical progress is concentrated in the low-skilled jobs, flattening $\beta(\cdot)$, this reduces w(0) under fixed proportions.
+But under constant elasticity, Proposition 9(i) states that technical progress must raise all wages, including w(0).
+Here there is no such thing as technical progress which is so biased against any skill group that it can reduce its wages.
+This is similar to the classic result for the Cobb-Douglas production function in non-assignment models.

-To understand the difference between the Cobb-Douglas and fixedproportions cases, note from (20) that under variable proportions, w(0) depends on the gradient of $b(\cdot)$ , not just $\beta(\cdot)$ .
-In the Cobb-Douglas case, there is enough substitutability that any technical improvement that flattens $\beta(\cdot)$ is offset by optimizing reassignment that steepens $b(p) = \beta[T(p)]\tau(p)^{1-\eta}$ over at least some quantiles, thereby raising w(0).
+To understand the difference between the Cobb-Douglas and fixed proportions cases, note from (20) that under variable proportions w(0) depends on the gradient of $b(\cdot)$, not just $\beta(\cdot)$.
+In the Cobb-Douglas case, there is enough substitutability that any technical improvement which flattens $\beta(\cdot)$ is offset by optimizing reassignment which steepens $b(p) = \beta[T(p)]\tau(p)^{1-\eta}$ over at least some quantiles, thereby raising w(0).

-Part ii of proposition 9 states that the interquantile wage differential, w(p) - w(p'), p > p', must widen with any output-raising change in $\beta(\cdot)$ .
+Proposition 9(ii) states that the interquantile wage differential, w(p) - w(p'), p > p', must widen with any output-raising change in $\beta(\cdot)$.
 This is a bit stronger than the corresponding proposition 3.
 Under fixed proportions, the wage gap is widened between any two quantiles on either side of any improved tasks, but here the wage gap is widened between all quantiles, even if the improved tasks are located elsewhere in the hierarchy.
-Again, note that the incremental price of ability is b(p), not $\beta(p)$ .
-Part ii of proposition 9 implies that in the Cobb-Douglas case, if $\beta(p)$ rises over any interval, b(p) rises over all intervals, by virtue of the optimizing reassignment.
+Again, note that the incremental price of ability is b(p), not $\beta(p)$.
+Proposition 9(ii) implies that in the constant elasticity case, if $\beta(p)$ rises over any interval, b(p) rises over all intervals, by virtue of the optimizing reassignment.
 This widens w(p) - w(p').

-Comparative statics for the ability distribution (see the Appendix) are given by the following proposition.
+Comparative statics for the ability distribution (see Appendix) are given by:

-PROPOSITION 10.
-In the Cobb-Douglas case, any change in the distribution of (expected) ability on [0, 1] that raises (reduces) output (i) raises (reduces) w(0), (ii) reduces (raises) w(1), and (iii) narrows (widens) the wage span between any two workers of given abilities, $W(\mu) - W(\mu')$ .
-A mean-preserving spread of the ability distribution raises output, so it raises w(0), reduces w(1), and narrows all $W(\mu) - W(\mu')$ .
+Proposition 10 In the Cobb-Douglas case, any change in the distribution of (expected) ability on [0,1] that raises (reduces) output: (i) raises (reduces) w(0); (ii) reduces (raises) w(1); and (iii) narrows (widens) the wage span between any two workers of given abilities, $W(\mu) - W(\mu')$.
+A mean-preserving spread of the ability distribution raises output, so it raises w(0), reduces w(1) and narrows all $W(\mu) - W(\mu')$.